sir-dunxalot/ember-blog/tests/dummy/app/posts/2014-08-12_easyform-error-messages.md

 This post covers ways to address two common EasyForm pain points: error formatting and showing errors on form submission.
 These functions and the applicability of the code in our subsequent post are highly dependent on the complementary [Ember Validations](https://github.com/dockyard/ember-validations) library.

-{{#link-to 'post' 'extending-ember-easyform'}}In this previous post{{/link-to}} we cover maintainable ways to add additional functionality by reopening the base EasyForm classes.
+{{#link-to 'blog.post' 'extending-ember-easyform'}}In this previous post{{/link-to}} we cover maintainable ways to add additional functionality by reopening the base EasyForm classes.
 Such functions include styling valid inputs and adding custom input types.

 ##Error formatting